Giant emoji painted on house roil California community

-MANHATTAN BEACH, Calif.
-(AP) — A Southern California seaside community is in an uproar after a home was given a new paint job featuring two huge emoji on a bright pink background.
+MANHATTAN BEACH, Calif. — A Southern California seaside community is in an uproar after a home was given a new paint job featuring two huge emoji on a bright pink background.

 Manhattan Beach residents railed against the makeover during a City Council meeting Tuesday night, citing problems with spectators.